bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ![](./images/image14_5.png "")

-This concludes the creation of sample app from the “Catalog” in the Essabase 19c UI.
+This concludes the creation of sample application from the “Catalog” in the Essabase 19.3 User Interface.

-## Part 2 - Analyzing Essbase data using Smart View Plugin
+## Part 2 - Analyzing Essbase data using Smart View Add-ins

-In this lab, we will be doing the following -
+In this section, we will be doing the following -

-* Connecting to Data Sources
+* Connect to Data Sources
-* Describe Smart View user interface
+* Explore the Smart View interface
 * Create ad hoc grids
-* Audit Trail
+* Use Audit Trail

 ### Section 1 - Connecting to Data Sources

-After installing Oracle Smart View for Office, you can create connections to Essbase in cloud.
+After installing Oracle Smart View for Office, you can create connections to Essbase.
 Connections require information about the server and port.
-Your cloud service administrator should provide you with the information you need to create the connection.
-Use the quick connection method to create a private connection to the cloud service.
+Your administrator should provide you with the information you need to create the connection.
+Use the quick connection method to create a private connection to
+Essbase.

 To create a private connection using the quick connection method: